paulk-asert/MakeTestingGroovy/EasyB/README.md

 EasyB
 =====

-To use gradle, the predefined `run` task can be used:
+To use gradle, the predefined `easyb` task can be used:

 ```
 ./gradlew :EasyB:easyb